BasitJaved/PyImageSearch_University/README.md

     a) Regression with Neural Networks
     b) Regression with CNNs
     c) Combining Categorical, Numerical, and Image Data Into a Single Neural Network

+# 11 - Deep Learning 125
+    a) A Gentle Introduction to tf.data with TensorFlow